COVID vaccine mandate takes effect for NYC teachers, staff

 According to the U.S. Centers for Disease Control and Prevention, people should get vaccinated even if they have already been infected by the virus.
 The agency says COVID-19 vaccines offer better protection than natural immunity and help prevent getting infected again.

-Associated Press writer Jennifer Peltz contributed.
+Associated Press writers Jennifer Peltz and Michelle L. Price contributed to this report.

-Note: This story has been corrected to show that 43,000 is the estimated number of vaccine doses administered since Aug.
-23, not the number of employees who have been vaccinated.